 For this range of dates, only uncirculated business strikes are worth any significant sums.
 Prices hover between $35 and $50 for typical specimens in grades of Mint State-60 to Mint State-63.

-Given that this pricing structure is relatively simple, this article will focus on individual prices for issues from the earlier (pre-1934) segment, as well as all key dates and semi-keys, and proofs.
+Given that this pricing structure is relatively simple, this article focuses on individual prices for issues from the earlier (pre-1934) year segment, as well as all key dates and semi-keys, and proofs.

 Collecting Walking Liberty Half Dollars